It’s October 3rd as of writing this, and we’re officially into Fall.

 I had thought that we would continue to see that 10 Year Treasury hold steady around 3%, and we could finish the year there I’m not really sure.
 If this economy continues the path that it’s on and we continue to see the GDP numbers that we’re seeing I believe that the 3.15% on the 10 Year Treasury we looked at today could get up in the 3.25% range.
 Maybe even finish the decade around 3.5%.
 I don’t think we’ll go much above that 3.5% mark.

 There are still some rate increases out there that’s caused pressure on fixed income.
 We’re staying on top of that and some adjustments in the types of bonds that we own inside of our portfolios.
 We’re always keeping an eye on all of the things going on in the economy.
 The most important thing that you can do is to talk to your advisor to understand what’s going on with you personally, understanding how things fit into your overall financial plan, and making sure we’re still on the same page so we can keep you on track to live your one best financial life.

-If you have questions about your retirement plan or just want to make sure you’re on track, reach out to us at 913-393-1000 or fill out the form below and an advisor at Barber Financial Group will contact you.
+If you have questions about your retirement plan or just want to make sure you’re on track, reach out to us at 913-393-1000 or schedule a complimentary consultation below.

 Thanks for being with me today.